WICG/nav-speculation/same-origin-chrome-origin-trial.md

 ## Introduction

-Google Chrome will offer an [origin trial](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md) of [same-origin prerendering](same-origin-explainer.md) triggered by the [Speculation Rules API](triggers.md).
+Google Chrome offers an [origin trial](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md) of [same-origin prerendering](same-origin-explainer.md) triggered by the [Speculation Rules API](triggers.md).

 It is recommended to first read the feature's [explainer](same-origin-explainer.md).
 This document complements the explainer with information specific to the origin trial, such as quirks and limitations of Chrome's implementation today.